 Each SP protein has different functions, which act synergistically to maintain an interface rich in dipalmitoylphosphatidylcholine during the expansion and contraction of the lung.

-Then SP proteins selectively attract more dipalmitoylphosphatidylcholine to the interface than other phospholipids or cholesterol, whose surfactant properties are worse than dipalmitoylphosphatidylcholines.
+Then SP proteins selectively attract more dipalmitoylphosphatidylcholine to the interface than other phospholipids or cholesterol, whose surfactant properties are worse dipalmitoylphosphatidylcholines.

 SP also binds dipalmitoylphosphatidylcholine at the interface to prevent dipalmitoylphosphatidylcholine from being squeezed when the surface area decreases.

-Magnitude of surface tension within the lung
+The magnitude of surface tension within the lung

 The concentration of the interface has a saturation limit, which depends on the temperature and composition of the mixture.